jsplumb/jsplumb/etc/api/core.api.md

     paintConnection(connection: Connection, params?: {
         timestamp?: string;
     }): void;
+    // Warning: (ae-incompatible-release-tags) The symbol "paintConnector" is marked as @public, but its signature references "AbstractConnector" which is marked as @internal
+    //
     // (undocumented)
     abstract paintConnector(connector: AbstractConnector, paintStyle: PaintStyle, extents?: Extents): void;
     // (undocumented)